ms32035/firefly-iii-client/docs/AutocompleteApi.md

 # **get_currencies_code_ac**
 > AutocompleteCurrencyCodeArray get_currencies_code_ac()

 Returns all currencies of the user returned in a basic auto-complete array.
+This endpoint is DEPRECATED and I suggest you DO NOT use it.

 ### Example

 * OAuth Authentication (firefly_iii_auth):

 ```python
 import time
 import firefly_iii_client